 |Farm||Luis Marino Ortega|

 Grown at an altitude of around 1840 meters, this coffee is made from the Bourbon rose variety.
-It is picked at full maturity and sorted by floatation first, then by hand, to remove overripe or underripe cherries.
-It is then placed in the mechanical pulper for 12 hours before being mechanically pulped and dry fermented for 30 hours.
-Then it is washed 3 to 5 times under running water to remove the remaining mucilage, before being slowly dried on raised beds for 18 days.
-Its delicate profile and medium roast make this coffee a perfect option for espresso or filter.
+It is picked when fully ripe and sorted by flotation first, then by hand, in order to remove the cherries that are too ripe or not ripe enough.
+It is then placed in the mechanical pulper for 12 hours before being mechanically pulped and dry-fermented for 30 hours.
+Then, it is washed 3 to 5 times under a stream of water to remove the remaining mucilage, before being slowly dried on raised beds for 18 days.
+Its delicate profile and medium roast make this coffee a perfect espresso or filter option.